 The results of the study demonstrated that there was no significant difference between the treatment group and the control group with respect to any of the pre/post-operative anxiety measures as recorded by the DISS.
 This study did demonstrate that with the use of the RESPeRATE™ device there was a significant difference in the overall injection experience between the experimental group and the control group (p=0.013), as measured by the VAS.
 A trend towards improved responses for the experimental group was noted with respect to both level of discomfort and ratings of future nervousness; these results did not reach a statically significance of p<.05.

 Future studies and power calculation will be more specific towards the RESPeRATE™ in a dental setting, and lead to more accurate approximations on the number of subjects needed to determine whether the difference was due to chance or due to the treatment modality.
 It appears that this novel pilot study was underpowered.
 It would also be feasible to apply the technology to other areas in dentistry where anxiety and sympathetic up-regulation are etiologic components.
 Areas of future studies may include temporomandibular joint dysfunction, orofacial pain, periodontal disease, and wound healing.

 xi, 70 pages

 Copyright 2009 Quinn Alan Morarend

 Morarend, Quinn Alan.
-"The use of RESPeRATE™ to reduce dental anxiety." thesis, University of Iowa, 2009.
+"The use of RESPeRATE™ to reduce dental anxiety."
+MS (Master of Science) thesis, University of Iowa, 2009.